Nuclei-Software/mbedtls/accelerator/xlcrypto/README.md

 Mbed TLS is a C library that implements cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols.
 Its small code footprint makes it suitable for embedded systems.

-Mbed TLS includes a reference implementation of the [PSA Cryptography API](#psa-cryptography-api).
-This is currently a preview for evaluation purposes only.

 ## Introduction of Nuclei crypto acceleration engine

 The Nuclei crypto acceleration engine includes **HASH**, **CRYP**, **ACRYP** IP.